Introduction To Algorithms 3rd Edition

 18.3 Deleting a key from a B-tree

-19.1 Binomial trees and binomial heaps
+19.1 Binomial trees and binomial heaps20 Fibonacci Heaps

 19.2 Operations on binomial heaps

-20.1 Structure of Fibonacci heaps
+20.1 Structure of Fibonacci heaps21 Data Structures for Disjoint Sets

 20.2 Mergeable-heap operations